a-latyshev/convex-plasticity/assembling_strategies/README.md

 q_dsigma = ca.DummyFunction(VQT, name='stiffness') # tensor C
 q_sigma = ca.CustomFunction(VQV, eps(u), [q_dsigma], get_eval)  # sigma^n
 ```
 In the `CustomFunction` constructor we observe three arguments.
-The first one is the UFL-expression of its variable $\underline{\underline{\varepsilon}} here.
+The first one is the UFL-expression of its variable $\underline{\underline{\varepsilon}}$ here.
 It will be compiled via ffcx and will be sent as "tabulated" expression to a numba function, which performs the calculation of `q_sigma`.
 The second argument is a list of `q_sigma` coefficients (`fem.Function` or `DummyFunction`), which take a part in calculations of `q_sigma`.
 The third argument contains a function generating a `CustomFunction` method `eval`, which will be called during the assembling.
 It describes every step of local calculation of $\sigma$.

 Besides the local implementation of new entities we need to change the assembling procedure loop to describe explicitly the interaction between different coefficients of linear and bilinear forms.
 It allows us to write a quite general custom assembler, which will work for any kind non-linear problem.
 Thus we have to define two additional numba functions to calculate local values of forms kernels coefficients (see the code below).